Do Membership Inference Attacks Work on Large Language Models?: Membership Inference on LLMs is Difficult

 \shortsection{MIAs perform near random} \Cref{tab:gen_exp_results} shows that all existing MIAs perform near random for most domains\footnote{Similar trends for TPR@1\%FPR.
 See \Cref{tab:appendix-gen_exp_tprlowfpr_results} in Appendix.}.
-No single MIA or target model demonstrates attack AUC above 0.6 for any domain, with the exception of Github (see Appendix~\ref{subsec:appendix-github-outlier} for discussion).
-Overall, the reference-based attack performs best, although there are a few settings where other attacks perform better, e.g., \minkprob~on Pile CC for the 160M-parameter \pythiadedup\ model.
-Differences in performance across MIAs are relatively marginal, making it hard to single out an overall {\em best} attack.
+No single MIA or target model demonstrates attack AUC above 0.6, with the exception of Github domain (see Appendix~\ref{subsec:appendix-github-outlier} for discussion).
+Overall, the reference-based attack performs best, although there are a few settings where other attacks perform better, e.g., \minkprob~on Pile CC for the 160M \pythiadedup\ model.
+Marginal differences in performance across MIAs make it hard to single out an overall {\em best} attack.